Health Purchasing Victoria's cluster sourcing approach is all about enhancing the sector’s collective buying power.

-- HPV has developed a Cluster Sourcing Fact Sheet and Guide to Collective Procurement to assist health services who wish to undertake a group procurement project
+- HPV has developed resources to assist health services who wish to undertake a group procurement project:

 If your health service is considering facilitating a cluster sourcing event for several health services in your region, a template for a cluster sourcing application letter is available.